Does Nicotine Help You Lose Weight?by Paul Bergen Lifestyle

-In the New World, tobacco was both thought of as a panacea for all that could ail you and also as a spiritual conduit.
-Using it cured you, kept you safe, and could give you visions.
+In the New World, tobacco was both thought of as a panacea for all that could ail you and as a spiritual conduit.
+Using it cured you, kept you safe, and gave you visions.
 And it also helped with what was more common in those days: a less reliable food supply.

 In other words, more people were more hungry more of the time.